 Be authentic.
 These two words feel so loaded and overused in the business lexicon business owners don’t know what it means anymore.

-Too many so-called business gurus claim to know what authenticity is all about.
+Too many so-called business gurus claim to know what authenticity in business is all about.
 They promise that once you find your “authentic self” your business will blossom like cherry trees in spring.

 - a: worthy of acceptance or belief as conforming to or based on fact; 1.b: conforming to an original to reproduce essential features; 1.c: made or done the same way as an original;